fractus-io/ai4bl/README.md

 Many popular computer vision applications involve trying to recognize things in photographs; for example:

-•	Object Classification: What broad category of object is in this photograph?
+*	Object Classification: What broad category of object is in this photograph?

-	o	Grouping items into different categories like animals, people or buildings could be a basic example of this.
+	*	Grouping items into different categories like animals, people or buildings could be a basic example of this.

-•	Object Identification: Which type of a given object is in this photograph?
+*	Object Identification: Which type of a given object is in this photograph?

-	o	If we know the image is classified as an animal, is it a dog or a cat?
+	*	If we know the image is classified as an animal, is it a dog or a cat?

-•	Object Verification: Is the object in the photograph?
+*	Object Verification: Is the object in the photograph?

-	o	Is the object we know as a dog or a cat in the image being presented?
+	*	Is the object we know as a dog or a cat in the image being presented?

-•	Object Detection: Where are the objects in the photograph?
+*	Object Detection: Where are the objects in the photograph?

-	o	Also known as “edge detection”, this works out the outer edge of a landscape to better identify what is in the image
+	*	Also known as “edge detection”, this works out the outer edge of a landscape to better identify what is in the image

-•	Object Landmark Detection: What are the key points for the object in the photograph?
+*	Object Landmark Detection: What are the key points for the object in the photograph?

-	o	Could be checking whether there are key patterns to recognising the object within the image?
+	*	Could be checking whether there are key patterns to recognising the object within the image?
 Shapes, colours and visual indicators.

-•	Object Segmentation: What pixels belong to the object in the image?
+*	Object Segmentation: What pixels belong to the object in the image?

-	o	Pieces of the image can be examined separately for a more accurate analysis
+	*	Pieces of the image can be examined separately for a more accurate analysis

-•	Object Recognition: What objects are in this photograph and where are they?
+*	Object Recognition: What objects are in this photograph and where are they?

-	o	Not only detecting that an image is there but specifically identifying what it is.
+	*	Not only detecting that an image is there but specifically identifying what it is.

 Applications of computer vision will often only need to incorporate one of these techniques.
 However, more advanced cases such as driverless cars rely on several different methods to accomplish their goals.